-In accordance with the project's Conditions of Approval, Roads and Maritime is required to carry out operational noise monitoring within 12 months of the project fully opening to traffic.
-This monitoring and associated report will determine if the road traffic noise modelling carried out during the detailed design phase of the project was accurate and acceptable to predict road traffic noise.
-It is completed in accordance with Environment Protection Authority (EPA) and industry guidelines and will undergo independent review by the EPA and the DPE prior to publication.
-This report will show the results of the monitoring of road traffic noise and compare it to the predicted noise model.
+In accordance with the project's Conditions of Approval, Roads and Maritime is required to carry out an assessment of the operational noise predictions made in the detailed design phase within 12 months of the project fully opening to traffic.
+During this time representative noise receivers (houses) will be monitored and the data used to compare predictions made in the Operational Noise Management Report to determine if the road traffic noise modelling carried out during the detailed design phase of the project was accurate and acceptable to predict road traffic noise.
+A detailed Operational Noise Report will be prepared and made available to the public following independent review by the NSW EPA and DPE.
+The Operational Noise Report will be completed in accordance with EPA and industry guidelines.